Utopia-USS/utopia-screen-file-template/README.md

 ![New Screen](/asset/image/new_screen.png)

-Then, type in your screen name in camel_case.
+Then, type in your screen name in snake_case.

 ![New Screen Name](/asset/image/new_screen_name.png)